 Within a level you can create a Category.
-Each Category has to be connected to a Rubric Category.
+Each Category has to be connected to a Rubric Category (see here for information how this rubric will be filled in).
 By doing this, AutoTest is feedback oriented.
 We encourage teachers to create meaningful Rubric Categories and think about how to group their tests accordingly.
 By grouping tests into AutoTest Categories that are connected to a Rubric Category, this also means that students know where tests belong and how they got their grade for an assignment.

 Press the Add Category button inside a level to create a new Category within your AutoTest configuration.